adrieneird/rick-morty-api/README.md

 This project embraces KISS philosophy.
 Instead of using axios, it uses a simple fetch().

+Could've used localStorage instead of store for simpler stuff (currentPage & search).

 ## Project setup
 ```
 npm install